-To ensure engagement and collaboration with the campus’ Open Educational Resources (OER) initiatives, a librarian serves on the OER Faculty Work Group, which has a mission to “To increase equity through the promotion, marketability, accessibility, and awareness of quality OER and ZTC in working toward the goal of zero cost textbooks for the success of Santa Ana College students.”
-This librarian’s work has involved the creation of the online Library OER Research Guide, working with faculty across disciplines to locate OER to replace traditional cost-prohibitive textbooks, offering professional development on OER to faculty; attending the annual Open Ed Conference; and working on the CCCCO Zero Textbook Cost Degree Grant.
-This librarian has also taken a leadership role along with other faculty and administrators to promote the campus’ Zero Textbook Cost Degree Pathway initiatives to further dissolve barriers to student learning caused by traditional textbook costs.
+To ensure engagement and collaboration with the campus’s Open Educational Resources (OER) initiatives, a librarian serves on the OER Faculty Work Group, which has a mission to “To increase equity through the promotion, marketability, accessibility, and awareness of quality OER and ZTC in working toward the goal of zero cost textbooks for the success of Santa Ana College students.”
+This librarian’s work has involved the creation of the online Library OER Research Guide, working with faculty across disciplines to locate OER to replace traditional cost-prohibitive textbooks, and offering professional development on OER to faculty.
+Additionally, the librarian attends the annual Open Ed Conference and works on the CCCCO Zero Textbook Cost Degree Grant.
+This librarian has also taken a leadership role along with other faculty and administrators to promote the campus’s Zero Textbook Cost Degree Pathway initiatives to further dissolve barriers to student learning caused by traditional textbook costs.
 This work has entailed being part of ZTCD Equity Champion Communication & Training Plan (CCCO Zero Textbook Cost Degree Grant).

 The School of Continuing Education English Language Lab (SCE ELL) collaborates with faculty and campus and district personnel to ensure equipment and materials are supporting student learning.
 ELL faculty and the ELL Coordinator met with ITS to discuss the maintenance of popular software programs and the removal of older programs to improve computer workstations for students (See ELL and ITS Meeting Agenda).
-Similarly, after receiving student complaints regarding headsets, ELL faculty worked with the district ITS to solve the issue, which included locating an approved vendor and ultimately receiving approval in April 2019 for the purchase of new headsets (See Headsets Purchase Order).
+Similarly, after receiving student complaints regarding headsets, ELL faculty worked with the district ITS to resolve the issue, which included locating an approved vendor and ultimately receiving approval in April 2019 for the purchase of new headsets (See Headsets Purchase Order).

 II.B.2.
 Analysis and Evaluation